Biomagnetic Pair Therapy

 Because the body cannot heal from, or “clear,” (as we call it in the world of biomagnetics,) all these toxicities at once, it takes several appointments to fully heal.
 My treatment lasted about a year, and was a rollercoaster.
 True to form, my body usually requested extremely high loads of pathogens to clear, which often meant I left sessions feeling totally exhausted, sometimes nauseous or dizzy.
 For the first few months, I would generally feel hard-core sick for a few days after treatment, and feel pretty good by the time I went in for the next session (my body tells us how long it needs between each session…and it’s pretty darn accurate!)
 By the later months I felt pretty good across the board, and my remaining symptoms didn’t always align so clearly with treatments.
 (As my body cleared layers of pathogens and trauma, new things were unearthed, which led to new symptoms cropping up.)

 As you can read about here, I think of the symptoms I experienced as falling into two categories: nervous system and immune symptoms.
 I began treatment in March of 2021.
-By October 2021, I was no longer experiencing nervous system symptoms, and by February 2022 my immune symptoms were almost fully resolved.
-I completed my biomagnetic pair therapy in Feb 2022, although I plan to see a practitioner regularly (though much less frequently) from now on to help keep my body in tune, similarly to how some folks may use acupuncture or Reiki.
+By October 2021, I was no longer experiencing most nervous system symptoms, and by February 2022 my immune symptoms were almost fully resolved.
+I completed my primary round of biomagnetic pair therapy in Feb 2022.
+Later than year I returned for more treatments due to an EBV flare up, and in subsequent years I began using biomagnetics to address post-covid complications.
+As of the end of 2024, when this page was most recently updated, I’m primarily using biomagnetics to fend off further covid infections.

-*It is important to note that biomagnetics, like all forms of energy healing, cannot provide a medical diagnosis.
-Muscle testing, or applied kinesiology, is not a scientifically validated principle.
+*It is important to note that biomagnetics does not provide a medical diagnosis.
+Muscle testing, or applied kinesiology, is an accepted diagnostic method in this country, though it is used worldwide by many types of doctors and healers.
 Some of the pathogens my body told us it was harboring were indeed found in medical testing, but for me, the reason I’m so confident in biomagnetics is that I’ve experienced it working.
-I cannot explain why it works, but for now, that is okay with me!